nmsutton/MazeRunner/README.md

 * Wall collision detection
 * Ability to include different mazes.
 Could be expanded into the morris water maze, etc.
 * Movement controls are working successfully
-* Maze has been tested and gone through to the exit successfully
+* Maze has been tested in the simulation and gone through to the exit successfully

 ## Neural Computation